On this page:

 - The institution has and employs policies and procedures to engage its internal constituencies—including its governing board, administration, faculty, staff, and students—in the institution’s governance.

-- Administration, faculty, staff, and students are involved in setting academic requirements, policy, and processes through effective structures for contribution and collaborative effort.
+- Administration, faculty, staff, and students are involved in setting academic requirements, policies, and processes through effective structures for contribution and collaborative effort.

 - The institution allocates its resources in alignment with its mission and priorities.